wiloon/blog/content/post/archive-1/2015-03-24-error-defectfault-failure-and-mistake.md

 <p class="list_answer">
-  Error/bug/defect/mistake&#8211;>  are human intraction which produce an incorrect result.
+  Error/bug/defect/mistake->  are human intraction which produce an incorrect result.

 <p class="list_answer">
-  Fault&#8211;> Fault is a stage of software which is caused by an error/bug/defect/mistake.
+  Fault-> Fault is a stage of software which is caused by an error/bug/defect/mistake.

 <p class="list_answer">
-  Failure&#8211;> It is a deviation of software from its expected delivery or service.
+  Failure-> It is a deviation of software from its expected delivery or service.

 <p class="list_answer">